microsoft/vscode-python-devicesimulator/docs/how-to-use.md

   - Green LED
   - IR transmitter

-## Troubleshoot
+## Troubleshooting Tips

-- The first time you install the extension, you'll need to execute the `run` command at least once in order to have access to the library.
+- The first time you install the extension, you'll need to execute the `run` command at least once in order to access auto-completion.
 - While running a code file, if you get an error saying it can't find the file, make sure you've clicked on a valid Python code file before running it.
 - To open the output panel again after closing it go to VS Code menu : `View->Output`.
 - If you have pylint enabled, it might underline the import of the adafruit_circuitplayground library, but it will work correctly.